 First of all, we feel it’s essential to understand how much each model, and different model years, cost per year in terms of maintenance.
 For this, we’ve taken data from Repairpal.
 We’ve compiled this data in the table below.

-We were able to gather reliable data for five Hyundai models.
-We would have also liked to include the Kona and the Palisade in this table.
 However, these cars are pretty new, and most of them still fall under warranty.
 This means dealerships solve issues, and the costs aren’t disclosed.
 Therefore, we’ll have to do with the public information available to us.

 We see then that all Hyundai seem to have very reasonable maintenance cost.
 As expected, the sedans are in the mid-$300 to high-$400 per year range.
 However, none of them seem to exceed the $500 mark.

 On the other hand, there’s, of course the Santa Fe.
 Since the Santa Fe is quite a sizeable SUV, its costs are naturally higher than that of the sedans.
 However, annual maintenance costs still end up in the mid-$300 to mid-$500 range, which is impressive.